Raja Aamer Zaman: Political career

-He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate for Pakistan Muslim League (J) from Constituency PF-39 (Haripur) in 1993 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate for Pakistan Muslim League (J) from Constituency PF-39 (Haripur) in the 1993 Pakistani general election but was unsuccessful.
 He received 23,430 votes and lost the seat to Muhammad Mushtaq Khan.

-He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PF-39 (Haripur) in 1997 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PF-39 (Haripur) in the 1997 Pakistani general election but was unsuccessful.
 He received 22,185 votes and lost the seat to Muhammad Mushtaq Khan.

-He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-19 (Haripur) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-19 (Haripur) in the 2008 Pakistani general election but was unsuccessful.
 He received 71,254 votes and lost the seat to Sardar Muhammad Mushtaq Khan.

-Zaman was elected to the National Assembly on a ticket of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-19 (Haripur) in 2013 Pakistani general election.
+Zaman was elected to the National Assembly on a ticket of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-19 (Haripur) in the 2013 Pakistani general election.
 He received 117,612 votes and defeated Omar Ayub Khan.
 In 2014, he was de-notified as member of the National Assembly after the constituency election was invalidated due to rigging.